 Winner: Tie (despite wanting to choose a winner)

-While I hate declaring anything a tie (because it feels like a cop out), I don’t have enough experience with Factor 75’s customer service to declare a definitive winner.
+While I hate declaring anything a tie (because it feels like a cop out), I don’t have enough experience with Factor’s customer service to declare a definitive winner.

 I have a lot more experience with Freshly’s customer service since I’ve been a customer for longer.
-I’ve reached out to Freshly probably 10+ times compared to twice for Factor 75.
+I’ve reached out to Freshly probably 10+ times compared to a few times for Factor.

 It didn’t seem fair to declare a winner when interactions with both were extremely positive.
 Responses times were quick, friendly, and seemingly unscripted (like an actual person with personality was on the other end).